Denny-Lin/DDK_file_system/README.md

 # DDK_file_system
 * To make a simple file system.
-* I do not have a teacher; however, I still want to make a file system, so let us see how to do it.
+* I do not have a teacher; however, I still want to make a file system, ...
+* So let us see how to do it.
 * I do not want to see the codes from others, because we are a creator, not jsut using a tool or asking a question to people "do you know pthread?".
 * So we only need a concept about how to store something in your life.
 * Think about how did you store your money? money with lock? ,Or just put everything in your drawers or cabinets?